Innovator in information management honoured as outstanding alumnus

 Victor chooses to support many not-for-profit organizations across our country by providing his expertise and volunteering a great deal of his time and energy.
 Perhaps most notably, he conceived, designed, and implemented the Leisure Information Network, now the Lifestyle Information Network, a not-for-profit, online service that collects and makes difficult-to-acquire literature on leisure, recreation, sport, arts, and health freely available on its website.

 In 2006, Victor received an Ontario Trillium Foundation – Lifetime Contribution to Parks and Recreation Sector – Award.

-Victor has remained connected to the University of Waterloo.
+Victor has remained connected to UWaterloo.
 He's been a frequent guest lecturer and a Sessional Instructor in the Department of Recreation and Leisure Studies.
-He was a Peer Member for UW students, developed and backed a proposal for a mentorship program in RLS, and has served on the Waterloo Advisory Committee in the Faculty of Applied Health Sciences.
-Victor recently received a Recreation and Leisure Studies 40th Anniversary Alumni Award and he is currently a member of the newly formed AHS Dean's Advisory Council.
-He continues to be a member of the UW President's Circle.
+He was a Peer Member for UWaterloo students, developed and backed a proposal for a mentorship program in RLS, and has served on the Waterloo Advisory Committee in the Faculty of Applied Health Sciences.
+Victor also received a Recreation and Leisure Studies 40th Anniversary Alumni Award and he is currently a member of the newly formed AHS Dean's Advisory Council.
+He continues to be a member of the UWaterloo President's Circle.

 Residing in Toronto with his wife Donna, the two are proud parents of their daughter Meghan.

 Victor epitomizes a true spirit of leadership and altruism to his profession and society, and displays the sterling character that the Faculty of Applied Health Sciences is extremely proud to celebrate.